Nearest Neighbor Control For Practical Stabilization of Passive Nonlinear Systems: Nearest-Neighbor Control for Incrementally Passive Systems With Constant Inputs

 \begin{defn}[Constant Incremental Passivity] Consider the nonlinear system $\Sigma$ as in \eqref{systems_eq}.
 The system $\Sigma$ is said to be incrementally passive with respect to constant input if, for every $(x^*,u^*)\in\mathcal{E}$, the corresponding incremental system $\overline \Sigma$ in \eqref{eq:shifted_sys_aut} with input $\overline u$ and output $\overline y$, is passive; that is, there exists a storage function $H_0:\R^n\to\R_{\geq 0}$ such that

 \end{defn}

-Note that constant incremental passivity defined above is equivalent to shifted passivity as in \cite{Schaft2016,Monshizadeh2019} and equilibrium-independent passivity as in \cite{Hines2011}.
+{\AT Note that the incremental passivity is a stronger requirement than the passivity notion considered in Section~\ref{sec:result}.
+In particular, one can find examples of systems which are passive but not incrementally passive.} Also, constant incremental passivity defined above is equivalent to shifted passivity as in \citep{Monshizadeh2019,Schaft2016} and equilibrium-independent passivity as in \citep{Hines2011}.
 Nevertheless, the term constant incremental passivity is preferred in this paper because the pair $(x^*,u^*)$ can be arbitrary and most importantly, the incremental function is used in the definition.
 In the remainder of this section, we study stabilization of incrementally passive systems with finite set of control actions.